Code-Institute-Submissions/dbyrne87.github.io/README.md

 I used the Bootstrap carousel with a background image to catch the users eye immediatly and promote the bands next gig and their availabilty for events and weddings.

-The What We Do section prvides an easily readable version of what the band offers.
+The What We Do section provides an easily readable version of what the band offers.

 The Band section explains each band members role, it is also clickable should the user want to find out more about the band.